 The U.N. reports that malnutrition in Laos illustrates the inequality in the country, especially when one takes into account the regions and groups who demonstrate the most need.

 In conjunction with the U.N.’s MDGs, Laos has halved the proportion of hungry people living in the country.
-However, more than 11 percent of rural households still report a lack of a food source, resulting in poor consumption habits.
+However, more than 11 percent of rural households still report a lack of food sources, resulting in poor consumption habits.

 There is still hope.
 With help from the U.N., the government is steadily moving towards the goal of decreasing the percentage of people who experience hunger in Laos.
 In recent years, rapid economic growth and agricultural prosperity have had great effects on the population, contributing to the notable decrease in the proportion of undernourished people.

-Success has been slow but is expected.
+Success has been slow but is expected to increase.
 With help from the U.N. and programs like the National Zero Hunger Challenge, which works to end hunger, food insecurity and malnutrition, Laos can decrease the number of hungry people in the country and ensure the population is living a healthy lifestyle.

 – Jacqueline Nicole Artz